-The attorneys of Collins & Hyman have experience trying driving under the influence (“DUI”) of alcohol and drugs cases as prosecutors and defense attorneys.
+The attorneys of Michael A. Hyman, PLC have experience trying driving under the influence (“DUI”) of alcohol and drugs cases as prosecutors and defense attorneys.
 Our experience extends to complex DUI cases requiring expert testimony relating to field sobriety tests and chemical analysis.
 Defendants accused of DUI possess the same rights protecting all criminal defendants [link to criminal page], but Virginia’s DUI statutes create other potential defenses and issues:

 - A person’s right to be free from unreasonable searches and seizures extends to traffic stops, the starting point for most DUI cases.
 There is a wealth of case law describing circumstances in which an officer’s traffic stop was unlawful and resulted in the dismissal of the entire DUI case.

 - While commonly called DUI, the Virginia code criminalizes operation of a vehicle while under the influence.
 Operating encompasses more activity than simply driving a car, but the definition is multifaceted and requires an understanding of a series of cases decided by Virginia’s appellate courts.